Learning high-dimensional directed acyclic graphs with latent and selection variables: Numerical examples

 Next, we investigated the performance of the sample versions of RFCI and our adaptations of FCI and AAFCI, considering the number of differences in the output when compared to the true FCI-PAG.
 We used two simulation settings: small-scale and large-scale.

 The small-scale simulation setting is as follows.
-For each value of $p' \in\{10,15, 20,25,30\}$, we generated 50 random DAGs with $E(N)=2$, where the average number of observed variables was $p \approx \{9, 14, 18, 23, 27\}$.
-For each such DAG, we generated a data set of size $n=1000$ and ran RFCI, (AA)FCI, (AA)FCI$_\text{path}$, C(AA)FCI, and SC(AA)FCI$_\text{path}$ with tuning parameter $\alpha=0.01$.
+For each value of $p' \in\{10,15$, $20,25,30\}$, we generated 50 random DAGs with $E(N)=2$, where the average number of observed variables was $p \approx\{9, 14, 18, 23, 27\}$.
+For each such DAG, we generated a~data set of size $n=1000$ and ran RFCI, (AA)FCI, (AA)FCI$_{\mathrm{path}}$, C(AA)FCI and SC(AA)FCI$_{\mathrm{path}}$ with tuning parameter $\alpha=0.01$.

-Figures \ref{fig.perf.edges} and \ref{fig.perf.marks} show the results for the small-scale setting.
-Figure \ref{fig.perf.edges} shows the average number of missing or extra edges over the 50 replicates, and we see that this number was virtually identical for all algorithms.
-Figure \ref{fig.perf.marks} shows the average number of different edge marks over the 50 replicates.
+Figure~\ref{figperf} shows the results for the small-scale setting.
+Figure~\ref{figperf}(a) shows the average number of missing or extra edges over the 50 replicates, and we see that this number was virtually identical for all algorithms.
+Figure~\ref{figperf}(b) shows the average number of different edge marks over the 50 replicates.
 We again see that all algorithms performed similarly.
 We note that the conservative and superconservative adaptations of the algorithms yield slightly better edge orientations than the standard versions for larger graphs.

 The large-scale simulation setting is as follows.
-For each value of $p'\in \{100,200,300,500\}$ we generated 100 random DAGs with $E(N)=3$, where the average number of observed variables was $p \approx \{90, 180, 271, 452\}$.
-For each DAG, we generated a data set of size $n=1000$, and ran RFCI, CFCI$_\text{path}$, and CAAFCI$_\text{path}$ (the other versions of (AA)FCI were computationally infeasible) using tuning parameter $\alpha=0.01$.
-To ensure reasonable computing times, we terminated an algorithm for a graph if it was not finished after eight hours.
-For CFCI$_\text{path}$, termination occurred 5 times for $p'=300$ and 9 times for $p'=500$.
-One of the latter 9 graphs also led to termination of CAAFCI$_\text{path}$.
-To ensure comparability we deleted any run which did not complete for all algorithms and computed the average number of missing or extra edges (see Figure \ref{fig.perf.edges.large}) and the average number of different edge marks (see Figure \ref{fig.perf.marks.large}) over the 91 remaining runs.
+For each value of $p'\in\{100$, $200,300,500\}$ we generated 100 random DAGs with $E(N)=3$, where the average number of observed variables was $p \approx\{90, 180, 271, 452\}$.
+For each DAG, we generated a~data set of size $n=1000$, and ran RFCI, CFCI$_{\mathrm{path}}$ and CAAFCI$_{\mathrm{path}}$ [the other versions of (AA)FCI were computationally infeasible] using tuning parameter $\alpha=0.01$.
+To ensure reasonable computing times, we terminated an algorithm for a~graph if it was not finished after eight hours.
+For CFCI$_{\mathrm{path}}$, termination occurred five times for $p'=300$ and nine times for $p'=500$.
+One of the latter nine graphs also led to termination of CAAFCI$_{\mathrm{path}}$.
+To ensure comparability we deleted any run which did not complete for all algorithms and computed the average number of missing or extra edges [see Figure~\ref{figperflarge}(a)] and the average number of different edge marks [see Figure~\ref{figperflarge}(b)] over the 91 remaining runs.
 We again see that all algorithms performed similarly.